hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - custom detection policy
     - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
     - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5 signature
+  - patching strategy for endpoint: known vulnerabilities are targeted and having a regular patch cycle reduces risks

 - Umbrella